Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 for other components too.
 For example, you might horizontally scale your entire solution by deploying a second instance, or you might deploy dedicated compute resources for high-volume customers while having low-volume customers share the same set of compute resources.

+> ### 🧩 Deployment Stamps pattern
+>
+> Deploy multiple instances of your solution, including compute resources and dedicated data stores.
+> Direct specific customers (tenants) to specific stamps.
+This allows for running independent copies
+> of your solution in different geographical regions, as well as running single- and multi-tenant
+> instances.
+>
+> 📖 Read the full [Deployment Stamps pattern].

 > **[prev]** | **[home]**  | **[next]**